3 Mortgage Mistakes You Can’t Afford

 3. Disregarding Inspection

-The inspection exists for a reason, which is so that you can make sure you are aware of each and every default in your new home, which will prevent you from future surprises with home repairs.
-The problems that occur here are when buyers become so in love with their new home that they ignore major problems with the home, thinking that in the end, it’ll be alright.
-Then, the next thing you know, the roof leaks, the foundation slips, or a wall falls down.
-Make sure that you analyze each and every word from the inspector and then use that report to negotiate repairs or reduced cost from the buyer.
-Otherwise, you could be out a heap of money when something goes wrong.
+The Inspection exists for a reason: to make sure you are aware of every default in your new home, which will prevent you from future surprises with home repairs.
+The problems here are when buyers become so in love with their new home that they ignore significant issues with the house, thinking that, in the end, it’ll be alright.
+Then, the next thing you know, the roof leaks, the foundation slips, or a wall falls.
+Make sure you analyze every word from the inspector and then use that report to negotiate repairs or reduced costs from the buyer.
+Otherwise, you could be out of money when something goes wrong.

-Now that you are on the path to shopping for your first home, take a look at our free mortgage calculator & mortgage quotes section, where you can play with several variables, such as loan value, interest rate, and deposit amount in order to see how much home you can afford and/or how much you’ll pay for that beautiful home you saw in the paper.
-The Canadian mortgage calculator is specially designed for you, and is a great first step in narrowing down the kind of home you should be looking for.
-Better yet, use the mortgage calculator and you’ll also get five free mortgage quotes from local loan providers; there’s no obligation, and no cost to you.
+Now that you are on the path to shopping for your first home, take a look at our free mortgage calculator & mortgage quotes section, where you can play with several variables, such as loan value, interest rate, and deposit amount, to see how much home you can afford and how much you’ll pay for that beautiful home you saw in the paper.
+The Canadian mortgage calculator is specially designed for you and is a significant first step in narrowing down the kind of home you should be looking for.
+Better yet, use the mortgage calculator, and you’ll also get five free mortgage quotes from local loan providers; there’s no obligation and no cost to you.